 Is the Mealthy Crisplid a Good Alternative?

-I recommend the Instant Pot air fryer lid over the Mealthy Crisp lid, mainly because the lid serves more as a broiler than an air fryer because it doesn't circulate air a well as the Instant Pot lid.
+I recommend the Instant Pot air fryer lid over the Mealthy Crisp lid, mainly because the lid serves more as a broiler than an air fryer because it doesn’t circulate air a well as the Instant Pot lid.
 This means your food will take a little longer to cook.
+Plus, I feel it’s best to stick with appliances made by the same manufacturer.
 However, the Mealthy Crisp Lid does fit 8-quart Instant Pots, so this is a great choice if you have a pot you already love and want to upgrade!

 Where to Buy the Instant Pot Duo Crisp